 Meet https://haveibeenpwned.com/.
 This website is amazing.
 You will be able to check if your accounts you have signed up with your email and or passwords have been hacked.

 Type your email in and see the results.
 It’s more likely than not that you’re at least one of your accounts using your email has been released.
 This means that your accounts in the future are susceptible to being hacked.

 Alright, now we can see the websites/services you have signed up for and the actions you need to take on those accounts.

-For example, if it says a website like ‘google.com’ has had a data breach you should head over to that website and change the password.
+For example, if it says a website like ‘google.com’ has had a data breach you should visit page and change the password.
 Also if you use one password for all of your accounts you will need to change them just to be sure that you are safe.